Fly Fishing in Canada's Capital City

 Largemouth

 Like me, Jamie has a love of catching both smallmouth bass and musky on a fly.
-For our first adventure, he picked me up in his truck with boat in tow and we headed to the Madawaska River to search for musky.
-It was early morning in July and conditions were ideal—overcast and slightly rainy.
-After launching in his boat, he took us to some structure and began casting large streamers.
+For our first adventure, he picked me up in his truck with a boat in tow, and we headed to the Madawaska River to search for musky.
+It was early morning in July, and conditions were ideal—overcast and slightly rainy.
+After launching his boat, he took us to a structure and began casting large streamers.

 Jamie1